As Philadelphia’s winter weather slowly becomes spring and then summer

 After a harsh winter, you’ll want to make sure your outdoor unit (is clear of leaves, sticks, dirt, etc

-Dirt and the leaves stuck in the condenser can harm the A/C’s efficiency and raise energy bills.
+Dirt and the leaves stuck in the condenser can harm the Air Conditioner’s efficiency and raise energy bills.

 Why?
-Your outdoor unit’s main job is to collect all the heat that was removed from the air inside your home.
+Your outdoor condensing unit main job is to collect all the heat that was removed from the air inside your home.
 Then, the unit “dumps” all that heat into the outdoor air.

 BUT if the outdoor unit is covered in dirt or stifled by a fence or foliage that’s too close, it will struggle to dump all that heat.
 Think of this as trying to cool off a hot bowl of soup but there’s an airtight lid over the bowl.
 Seems pretty ineffective, right?